crippe-90/SimpleCalculator/README.md

 # SimpleCalculator
-Simple calculator made in javascript
+Simple calculator made in javascript.
+It has support for addition, subtraction, multiplication, division and modulo.